Daniel Pollen

-Daniel Pollen (2 June 1813 – 18 May 1896) was a New Zealand politician who became the ninth premier of New Zealand, serving from 6 July 1875 to 15 February 1876.
+Daniel Pollen (2 June 1813 – 18 May 1896) was an Irish-New Zealand politician who became the ninth premier of New Zealand, serving from 6 July 1875 to 15 February 1876.

 Early life

 The son of Hugh Pollen, a dock master, Pollen was born in Ringsend, Dublin.
 Little is known about the early part of his life, but it is supposed that he grew up in Ireland and in the United States of America.
 However, his father was dock master of the Grand Canal Company at Ringsend in 1812, still held that office in 1832, and died in 1837 to be succeeded as dock master by Thomas Pollen.
 On some accounts, Pollen's father helped to build the United States Capitol.

 A doctor, Pollen claimed to hold the MD degree, although where he graduated is not recorded.
 He travelled to New South Wales in the late 1830s, and moved to North Auckland in January 1840.
 He was a witness to the proceedings of the Treaty of Waitangi.
 He began his practice as a doctor in Parnell, Auckland, in 1841.
 In 1844 he was appointed as a coroner and held this post for four years.

 On 18 May 1846, Pollen married Jane Henderson, the daughter of an officer of the Royal Navy (Lieutenant Essex, RN, of Demerara).
 He moved with her to Kawau Island in 1847, after becoming medical officer to a Scottish copper-mining company.

 In 1852, Pollen opened the first brickworks in West Auckland, at Rosebank on the shores of the Whau River.
 Together with British potter James Wright, Pollen created the first commercial scale crockery kiln in New Zealand here.